This is a potential security issue, you are being redirected to https://csrc.nist.gov

 The NCCoE’s practice guide, Multifactor Authentication for E-Commerce, can help organizations reduce online fraudulent purchases, show customers that the organization is committed to its security, help avoid system-administrator-account takeover through phishing, and assist organizations to implement the example solutions by using the step-by-step guide.

-Access Control; Awareness and Training; Security Assessment and Authorization; Configuration Management; Identification and Authentication; Physical and Environmental Protection; Program Management; Risk Assessment; System and Communications Protection; System and Information Integrity
+Access Control; Awareness and Training; Assessment, Authorization and Monitoring; Configuration Management; Identification and Authentication; Physical and Environmental Protection; Program Management; Risk Assessment; System and Communications Protection; System and Information Integrity

 Submit Comments (other)